Computational-Morphogenomics-Group/Computational-Morphogenomics-Group/research/index.md

 # <i class="fas fa-microscope"></i>Research

 We work at the intersection of statistics, machine learning and genomics.
 We are driven by the desire to understand and quantify how spatial patterns emerge from local rules in the context of biological dynamical systems, with implications in basic science, ecology and disease.
+See some of our most recent publications below.

 {% include section.html %}